KyleMardell/quiz-crunch/README.md

 Before developing the site, I mocked up some simple wireframes of some of the sections, in a mobile screen format.
 This helped when creating the sections and understanding the flow of the site, aiding in easier development.
 I ended up expanding on the sections in my initial wireframe although it helped establish a theme for the site.
 I made the site responsive by limiting the width to maintain a similar look to my initial wire-frame designs across all screen sizes.

 [Mobile Wireframes](/media/design/wireframe.png)

-### JavaScript

-When designing the site, I wanted to think about future development and make my code as easily readable and maintainable as possible.
-With this in mind, when developing the site, one of the first functions I created was a re-usable function that can easily display and hide sections, seeming to switch between pages.
-All sections are declared as global variables at the beginning of the JavaScript file and can be easily expanded or referenced.
-The function takes 2 parameters: the current section displayed, and the new section to display.
-If a section is added to the site in the future, it can be added and displayed with relative ease.

-While developing the site's functionality, I refactored a large amount of the code.
-I tried to keep to an atomic function style, meaning each function does one specific task.
-However, there are cases where it feels more readable to have a function complete multiple tasks.
-The most notable function is the "playQuiz" function.
-This is essentially the game loop, which is responsible for displaying all the questions, until the quiz ends and is the largest function in the script.
-I could continue to refactor the code, but at a potential disadvantage to its readability for myself or anyone else who may expand on or further develop the site.

 ## Features